Access, Distribution, and Core Layers Explained

 • A distribution switch provides an aggregation point for access switches.

-• If the core switches exist, the distribution switches connect the access switches to the core switches.
+• If the core switches exist, the distribution switches connect the access switches to them.

 • A core switch aggregates distribution switches.